What's the status of remaining uncommitted five-star football recruits?

 2. Foster Sarell, OT, Graham-Kapowsin (Graham, Wash.).
 Expected to announce his decision at the U.S. Army All-American Bowl.
 His finalists are Nebraska, Notre Dame, Stanford, USC and Washington.
 He has taken official visits to all of them, except Stanford.
 He has visited Palo Alto numerous times unofficially.
 Stanford has landed another top 20 tackle in Walker Little from Bellaire (Episcopal, Texas).

 3. Marvin Wilson, DT, Episcopal (Bellaire, Texas).
-Has said he will announce his top five at the Under Armour All-America Game and then will commit and sign on signing day.
-He has taken official visits to Oklahoma, Florida State and Ohio State.
+Revealed his top five of Florida State, Oklahoma, LSU, Ohio State and South Florida when he arrived at the Under Armour All-America Game.
+He plans to announce on signing day.
+He has taken official visits to Oklahoma, Florida State and Ohio State and has a visit planned for Jan.
+13 to LSU.
+He said he has not decided where — or if — he will use his fifth visit.

-4. Cam Akers, RB, Clinton (Miss.).
-Akers led Clinton to the state title as its quarterback with 65 touchdowns (31 passing, 34 rushing).
-He will announce Dec.
-27 with Florida State, Ole Miss, LSU, Tennessee and Georgia among his finalists.

 7. Jeffrey Okudah, CB, South Grand Prairie (Grand Prairie, Texas).
 Expected to announce at the Army Bowl and is said to be down to Ohio State, Oklahoma and Florida.
 Ohio State has long been considered the favorite.